buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

       Ran 2 tests with 0 failures and 0 errors in 0.000 seconds.

 Note that we didn't run the demoneeded tests.
-Tests are only run for the distributions listed, not for their dependencies.
+Tests are only run for the eggs listed, not for their dependencies.

 If we leave the script option out of the configuration, then the test script will get it's name from the part: